- Learning Center

 Once you have an overall picture of your business objectives, narrow down your questions to focus on the more immediate goals that will help you get there.
 Make sure to stay realistic: keep your plan of action within the resources that you have available, your user base, and your specific market needs.

-By adopting a structuralist strategy, you’ll be building your business operations around the current market conditions and working within the bounds of structural factors.
+By adopting a structuralist strategy, you’ll be building your business operations around the current market conditions and using the industry structure to your advantage.
 That might mean that you order products or supplies using your vendors’ established processes, or you take barriers to entry into consideration.

 If you’re choosing a growth strategy, it means you’re focused on introducing new products or features or expanding into new markets.
 Looking for a competitive edge by offering a unique experience your potential customers won’t find anywhere else?
 Found a new customer base through market research or professional networking?
 That’s when to consider a growth strategy for your business.